ComposableFi/composable/docs/docs/ecosystem/request-for-proposals.md

 # Request for Proposals
 Composable is aware that the DeFi community is made up of incredibly innovative people and projects.
-To promote collaboration with others to deliver the best products and services to users and the industry at large, the following requests for proposal (RFPs) are open to the public:
+To promote collaboration with others to deliver the best products and services to users and the industry at large, the following requests for proposals (RFPs) are open to the public:

-## RFP: Canonical Stable Coin Design and Integration
+## RFP : Canonical Stable Coin Design and Integration

 ### Introduction: